|

 precisionAt(int rank)

-Returns the precision score achieved by returning the top scoring documents up to the specified rank. |
+Returns the precision score achieved by returning the top

 double |